nikita-tomilov/cv_data_transfer/README.md

 # cv_data_transfer
-Transfering information with Arduino and OpenCV
+Transfering information with Arduino and OpenCV.
+Right now there is nothing interesting here.